 So who the men in black are, I don't really know.

-It's a generic name.
+It's a generic name they might know.

 Yeah, I know.

-Anyway, caller?
+Anyway, caller.

 The other question I had is what he thought about crop circles.